mbraekman/mbraekman.github.io/_posts/2023-04-13-API-File-Scanning.md

 ```

 Of course, adding a custom configuration file and mounting a file share should also be part of your automated deployment process.
-In order to achieve this you can use the deploymentScript-resource type to upload the file onto the Storage Account, before triggering the creation of the container instance.
+To achieve this you can use the deploymentScript-resource type to upload the file onto the Storage Account, before triggering the creation of the container instance.

 ```bicep
 param global object